The Civic Trust Awards scheme was established in 1959 to recognise outstanding architecture, planning and design in the built environment.

 - Context Photos - Photos of the scheme taken from a distance are essential from at least two view-points to demonstrate the context in which the scheme fits within its surroundings (max file size 5MB per image)

 - Scheme Photos - both external and internal (if the application is for a building).
 Photos should be selected to give a sense of the scheme and provide view-points from multiple elevations (max file size 5MB per image).
 Photos of specific detailing or materials should only be provide where these are essential to the judging process and can be submitted as additional images on CD as per the note below.

 Images supplied at application stage are used for production of the winners’ brochure and on our website.
 Photos must be supplied in high resolution JPEG format (not PDF or TIFF) within the max 5MB limit.
 All photos must be clean images (free from borders, notes, text etc) and must not be a picture collage.

-In addition to submitting 10 images in support of your application, please feel free to send a CD of additional images to us, clearly labelled with the applicant organisation and name of the project.
-Images sent on CD to the address below should arrive no later than Wednesday 31st August 2016
+In addition to submitting 20 images in support of your application, please feel free to make additional images/video available to us via Dropbox/WeTransfer, clearly labelled with the applicant organisation and name of the project.
+Additional images/vide0 should arrive no later than Tursday 31st August 2017

 Fees and Criteria

 UK Entry Fees

 The standard entry fee is £250 +VAT (£300 inc VAT) per scheme where application fees are paid online via our secure (and verified) PAYPAL account.